Level statistics of real eigenvalues in non-Hermitian systems: Random matrices

-Note also that $p(s)$ in the different symmetry classes shares the same asymptotic behaviors.
-For $s \gg 1$, we have $\log p(s) \propto -s$ in all the five symmetry classes.
-For $s \ll 1$, we have $p(s) \propto s$ in the four symmetry classes except for class AI + $\eta_+$ and $p(s) \propto - s\log(s)$ in class AI + $\eta_+$ (see the insets of Fig.~\ref{ps_all}).
-As a comparison, the level-spacing distributions of Hermitian random matrices satisfy $p(s) \propto s^{\beta}$ for $s \ll 1$ and $\log p(s) \propto -s^{2}$ for $s \gg 1$, where $\beta = 1,2,4$ characterizes the Gaussian orthogonal, unitary, and symplectic ensembles, respectively~\cite{mehta04}.
-The small-$s$ behavior of $p(s)$ and its difference with Hermitian random matrices is well understood by the analyses of effective small matrices.
-The difference in the large-$s$ behavior shows that a correlation between two neighbouring real eigenvalues decays more quickly in non-Hermitian random matrices than Hermitian ones.
-When the distance between two neighbouring real eigenvalues of a non-Hermitian random matrix is larger, more complex eigenvalues will surround them and weaken the direct correlation between them.
+As a comparison, the level-spacing distributions of Hermitian random matrices satisfy $\log p(s) \propto -s^{2}$ for $s \gg 1$ and $p(s) \propto s^{\beta}$ for $s \ll 1$, where the Dyson index $\beta = 1,2,4$ characterizes the Gaussian orthogonal, unitary, and symplectic ensembles, respectively~\cite{mehta04}.
+The small-$s$ behavior of $p(s)$ and its difference with Hermitian random matrices are well understood by analyses of effective small matrices (see Sec.~\ref{Eff_small_mat} for details).
+In the large $s$ regime, the tail of $p(s)$ in the non-Hermitian case is much heavier than that in the Hermitian case.
+This difference in the large-$s$ behavior shows that the correlation between two neighboring real eigenvalues decays more quickly in non-Hermitian random matrices than Hermitian ones.
+When the distance between two neighboring real eigenvalues of a non-Hermitian random matrix is larger, more complex eigenvalues surround them and weaken the correlation between the two real eigenvalues.